Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Continuous colorings

+such an $L$ exists by $\Delta \ge 3$.
 We show that that taking $M=L$ and $K=6L+n$ satisfies the conclusion of the lemma.

-We start by taking a maximal $L$-separated clopen subset $\fZ$ in $\fT$.
-Such a set exists by \cite[Lemma~2.2]{Bernshteyn2021local=cont} when one replaces $\fT$ with the $L$-power graph of $\fT$ and observe that this graph is a continuous graph as well.
+We start by taking a maximal $L$-separated clopen subset $\fZ$ in $\fT$: such a set exists, since the $L$-power graph of $\fT$ is a continuous graph as well, and then we can apply \cite[Lemma~2.2]{Bernshteyn2021local=cont}.